Element84/filmdrop-k8s-tf-modules/eks/README.md

 You can verify if everything has been deployed by running ```kubectl get namespace``` in a terminal window, which should then show the ```argo-workflows```, ```hello-world```, ```monitoring```, ```argo-other```, and ```linkerd```namespaces in addition to any other namespaces that were defined in the root module.

+To destroy the EKS cluster, run a ```terraform destroy``` and provide the ARN of the EKS cluster when requested.

 ### Viewing the Linkerd Dashboard